Ratified by Extraordinary General Meeting January 15, 2023

-- The vision of the Alliance (the “Vision”) is a secular world where public policy, scientific inquiry and education are not influenced by religious beliefs, but based upon sound reasoning, rationality and evidence, and where individuals who lack religious beliefs enjoy free speech, freedom of association and freedom to participate in public life.
+- The vision of Atheist Alliance International (the Alliance) is a secular world where public policy, scientific inquiry, and education are not determined by religious beliefs, but based upon sound reasoning, rationality and evidence, and where individuals who lack religious beliefs enjoy liberty, free speech, freedom of association and freedom to participate openly in public life.

 - The Alliance is legally established in the State of California, USA, and is subject to the relevant laws and regulations of that state.

-- Any doubt that may arise as to the interpretation of these Bylaws shall be resolved by the Board, subject to appeal at a General Meeting.
+- Any doubt that may arise as to the interpretation of these Bylaws shall be resolved by the Board.

-- Any Director or Member may propose an amendment to the Bylaws.
+- Any Board Director or Member in Good Standing may propose an amendment to the Bylaws.
 Such a proposal must state the specific new language proposed, indicate the old language to be modified or replaced, and be accompanied by a statement of the reasons for the proposed changes.

-- To be effective, amendments to the Bylaws must be passed by at least a Two-Thirds Majority of votes cast by Members at a General Meeting.
+- To be adopted, amendments to the Bylaws must be passed by at least a Super-Majority of votes cast at a General Meeting or an Annual General Meeting.

 - In these Bylaws:

 “Board” means the body consisting of the Board Directors as elected in accordance with these Bylaws.

 “Board Director” means a member of the Board and includes Officers.